mathiasrichter/shapiro/README.md

 Given the number of possibilities to use ontologies & vocabularies for your models, Shapiro can't anticipate them all.
 While I'm trying to keep Shapiro as open as possible and while Shapiro can serve any kind of ontology or vocabulary, things like validation, HTML rendering of models and JSON-SCHEMA rendering of models work best if you keep the following in mind:

 - Use RDFS for modelling your classes and properties.
 HTML rendering will work best with this vocabulary.
+- Use RDFS labels that are acceptable object names resp. property names in programming languages (specifically when you use JSON-SCHEMA & OpenAPI in conjunction with schemas hosted by Shapiro)
 - Use SHACL for constraints.
 Shapiro cannot validate your data against models, if you use anything else and it cannot convert semantic models to JSON-SCHEMA otherwise.
 Of course, Shapiro will also render SHACL constraints in HTML.
 - JSON-SCHEMA conversion requires your model defining NodeShapes with the appropriate SHACL properties and constraints.
 Shapiro will render empty schemas if you ask for JSON-SCHEMA of an RDFS class.